 This huge grimly palace is now the venue for the National Gallery’s Centre for Modern & Contemporary Art.
-A seven storey building constructed in 1928 by Oldrich Tyl and Josef Furchs is definitely Prague’s ultimate functionalist masterpiece.
-Not too obvious when viewing the exterior but clear to see once inside, where is collection of outstanding 19th – 20th century Czech and European Art.
-This huge glass-fronted building was described by the well-known modernist architect, Le Corbusier, as ‘breathtaking’.
+A seven-storey building constructed in 1928 by Oldrich Tyl and Josef Fuchs is definitely Prague’s ultimate functionalist masterpiece.
+Not too obvious when viewing the exterior but clear to see once inside, a collection of outstanding 19th – 20th century Czech and European Art.
+This huge glass-fronted building was described by the well-known modernist architect Le Corbusier as ‘breathtaking’.
 There are four floors so you can easily spend a whole day here.
 The main exhibition hall is used for its original purpose – trade fairs.

 1st floor – 20th century Foreign Art (Picasso, Warhol and Lichtenstein)

 2nd floor – Czech Art of 1930 until the present day (including some art from the communist era)

 3rd floor – Czech Art from 1900 until 1930 and 19th & 20th century French Art (Czech Cubists furniture & ceramics, Czech abstract art etc.

 4th floor – 19th century Czech Art (Art Nouveau – Josef Myslbech etc.)